nzoschke/jukelab/README.md

 ![JukeLab Screenshot](static/jukebox.png?raw=true)

-Visit [jukelab.com](https://jukelab.com/jukebox) to try out the app in your web browser, or [visit the Apple App Store](https://apps.apple.com/app/id1480787158) to try it on your iPad or iPhone.
+Visit [https://nzoschke.github.io/jukelab/](https://nzoschke.github.io/jukelab/) to try the development version in your web browser.
+[Visit](https://jukelab.com) or [the Apple App Store](https://apps.apple.com/app/id1480787158) get the real version for web, iOS or Android (coming soon).

 Under the hood it is a web app built on top of [HTML Audio](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio) and [Spotify for developers](https://developer.spotify.com/).